stephenbawks/aws-ssm-parameter/README.md

   with:
       name: /awesome/clientSecret
       value: ${{ secrets.AWESOME_CLIENT_SECRET }}
-      description: 'Super Secret - Do Not Tell Anyone'
+      description: Super Secret - Do Not Tell Anyone
 ```

 The action does not require you to specify a `tier` when using the action.
 If you do not specify one, it will default your parameter to be an `Standard` type parameter.